Please enable JavaScript to view this site.

 Server Installation Considerations

 Default Settings - Each workstation that has their desktop set up appropriately with the shortcut properties will launch from the server correctly.
 However, all of the default user settings for R:BASE, which are loaded during the installation process, are now only located on the server's registry.
-This will leave the workstation's R:BASE development interface with no stored settings forcing you or the user to set up the screens for the main Database Explorer, the Form, Report and Label Designers, the R:BASE Editor, R:Style, the R> Prompt console, the Data Browser, and the Data Dictionary.
+This will leave the workstation's R:BASE Development interface with no stored settings forcing you or the user to set up the environment for the main Database Explorer, Form, Report and Label Designers, R:BASE Editor, R:Style, R> Prompt console, Data Browser, and Data Dictionary.
 In most cases a server installation means that end users will be running a custom application and will not need to access the development interface.
-If this is not the case, and you require that users have the ability to develop in R:BASE with a server installation, and would like the series of R:BASE default settings, a registry dump is available within the R:BASE program folder.
+If this is not the case, and you require that users have the ability to develop in R:BASE with a server installation, and would like the series of R:BASE default settings, a registry dump utility is available within the R:BASE program folder.
+Run the RBG11_Default_Settings.exe utility to load the registry with the default development environment settings.
+The utility may also be used to restore the default values if the registry settings become corrupted.

 (CVAL('NAME')) Function - Having the R:BASE configuration file stored in a single location means that all users will be recognized with the same name when using the (CVAL('NAME')) Function.
 An alternative is to use the Functions (CVAL('NETUSER')), which captures the logged in network user name, and/or (CVAL('COMPUTER')), which captures the actual computer name.